kype07/kype07/README.md

-##👋 Hi, I'm Nicolò Sciuto, I am a student at the IIS Plana in Turin, attending the maintenance and technical assistance course
+## 👋 Hi, I'm Nicolò Sciuto, I am a student at the IIS Plana in Turin, attending the maintenance and technical assistance course

+### 🌱I’m currently learning
+- HTML
+- CSS
+- JavaScript
+- python
+- mechanics
+- electronics

-👀 I’m interested in ...
+### 👀 I’m interested in ...

-• GitHub
+- GitHub
-• HTML
+- HTML
-• CSS
+- CSS
-• JavaScript
+- JavaScript
-• Python
+- Python

 <!--
 **kype07/kype07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.